Intersection Problems in Extremal Combinatorics: Theorems, Techniques and Questions Old and New: The structure of `large' intersecting families

 \begin{theorem}[E.-Keller-Lifshitz, 2019] For any $\eta>0$, there exist $C_{1}=C_{1}(\eta)$, $c_{0}=c_{0}(\eta)>0$ such that the following holds.
 Let $0<p\leq1-\eta$, and let $\epsilon\leq c_{0}/\ln(1/p)$.
 Let $\f \subset \pn$ be an up-set such that

 Then there exists $B \subset [n]$ such that

 \end{theorem}

 Our proof of Theorem \ref{thm:mon-iso-stability} is purely combinatorial, though rather intricate.
-Applying Theorem \ref{thm:mon-iso-stability} with $p=p_2$, where $p_2$ is obtained from the argument in the preceding paragraph, we see that the original up-set $\f$ is close to a $t$-umvirate with respect to $\mu_{p_2}$.
+Applying Theorem \ref{thm:mon-iso-stability} with $p=p_2$, where $p_2$ is obtained from the `mean value theorem' argument above, we see that the original up-set $\f$ is close to a $t$-umvirate with respect to $\mu_{p_2}$.
 A monotonicity argument then implies that $\f$ is close to the same $t$-umvirate with respect to $\mu_{p_1}$.

 The argument sketched above yields a stability result in the biased-measure setting.
-By applying an argument analogous to Friedgut's (based on Lemma \ref{lem:chernoff}), we can obtain from this a stability result for uniform families, i.e., subsets of ${[n] \choose k}$ for $k/n$ bounded away from $p_0$ (from above).
+By applying an argument analogous to Friedgut's (based on Lemma \ref{lem:chernoff}), we can obtain from this a stability result for uniform families, i.e.\ for subsets of ${[n] \choose k}$ for $k/n$ bounded away from $p_0$ (from above).